An Executive Search Firm Serving the Nonprofit Community

 KATE HARLE (she, her, hers)

 Kate heads up the marketing, communications, and PR searches at Cook Silverman.
-With 22+ years of integrated marketing experience from top agencies and nonprofits in London and San Francisco, Kate has developed a valuable perspective on how "marketing for good" can drive change and build communities.
+With over 25 years of integrated marketing experience from top agencies and nonprofits in London and San Francisco, Kate has developed a valuable perspective on how "marketing for good" can drive change and build communities.
 Working with teams at all levels and Boards, Kate swiftly steps into leadership, facilitator, motivator, planning, and implementation roles.
 She helps clients refocus and re-build consumer relationships through story-led, brand-defining, data-smart solutions that support them culturally, strategically, and fiscally.
 In every role and project, she brings a deep skill set and a marketing and communications ethos that is resourceful, motivational, and results-driven.

 Kate graduated from Durham University (UK) with a BA Hons in Linguistics and English Language.
 She lives in Mill Valley, CA with her husband, two giggly girls, and two adopted cheeky kittens.

-JACKSON HARRIS (he/him/his)
+JACKSON HARRIS (he, him, his)

 Following a lifelong passion for language, Jackson graduated from the University of California, Berkeley with a B.A. in Linguistics, Spanish, and Brazilian Portuguese, and as a member of the Sigma Delta Pi National Collegiate Hispanic Honor Society.